Round Vase, Mobach, Utrecht

 It has survived in excellent condition after more than a century.

-Round Vase, decor ‘Lotus’, Zuid-Holland, Gouda
+Vase, decor ‘Lotus’, Zuid-Holland, Gouda

 80,00